progresseo/Habit_Tracker/README.md

  This app is to record the number of galsses of water drunk in a day.
 It records the date in dd MMMM yyyy format and quantity as an interger.

- The input from the user is check for the correct format.
+ The input from the user is checked for the correct format.
 If incorrect, user is prompted to try again.

  When creating an entry, a check is done to stop duplication.
 Once created, the user is taken back to main menu.